 In which options should we invest our effort and resource available at the moment?
 There are two possible choices:

-- “Well, we will do this because I like it and we can do it” – said John Doe.
+Choice #1: “Well, we will do this because I like this idea and we can do it”

 If you like this article, share it on your social network!